ReactiveSets/toubkal_mysql/README.md

   - INSERT queries from upstream add opeations using "columns" parameter
 - Allows column name aliases
 - Allows to define value converters per column
-- Provides value converter from UUID to BINARY(16)
+- Provides value converter from UUID to BINARY(16) and Toubkal timestamps to TIMESTAMP(3)
 - Emits detailled errors in error dataflow for downstream error reporting and recovery by reverting failed operations